Citadel Boss-25 Review & Shoot Buckshot Birdshot & Slugs - AR12 12 Gauge

 Quick Summary

-The Citadel Boss-25 12-gauge shotgun requires ammunition with a minimum velocity of 1300 FPS for reliable cycling, as per the manufacturer's manual.
-A 50-round break-in period with thorough cleaning and lubrication is also recommended for optimal performance.
+The Citadel Boss-25 is a 12-gauge, AR-style, semi-automatic shotgun requiring ammunition with at least 1300 FPS for reliable cycling.
+It features a gas-operated system with adjustable recoil weights, AR-15-like controls, and comes with five interchangeable chokes.
+A 50-round break-in period with thorough cleaning is recommended for optimal performance.

 Chapters